Abiotic Factor: Plot

-The power services area above the Reactors are overrun by alien flora.
-Guided by K18, a reprogrammed security robot, the player enters a perforation to recover antifungal chemicals.
-Inside, they encounter remnants of an intelligent Exor society and briefly glimpse the “Wayseeker,” a higher entity linked to their spread.
+The power services area above the Reactors is overrun by alien flora.
+Guided by K18, a reprogrammed security robot otherwise known as Waterbot, the player enters a perforation to recover antifungal chemicals.
+Inside, they encounter signs of an intelligent Exor society and briefly glimpse the "Wayseeker", a higher entity linked to their spread.
 Returning, they clear the infestation and enter the Reactors, where Dr. Cahn explains that four reactors must be reactivated to restore portal systems shut down by the Gatekeepers.
-As the player fights Order troops, Exor, and hostile Gatekeepers, a splinter faction called the “Unlost” offers cryptic reflections, suggesting the journey is guided by fate.
-With the reactors restored, a portal opens to a GATE site in Finland, once home to the Wayseeker's study.
-Urged by Cahn, the player banishes the entity and briefly passes through the Order's headquarters, uncovering its origins as an ancient academic sect that has long suppressed anomalous knowledge.
-There they discover the “Sun Disk,” an alien reply to the Voyager Golden Records, which had been intercepted by the Order.
+As the player fights Order troops, Exor, and hostile Gatekeepers, a Gatekeeper squad called the "Unlost" offers cryptic reflections, suggesting the journey is guided by fate.
+With the reactors restored, a portal opens to a GATE facility located in Finland, which contains especially dangerous anomalies including the Wayseeker.
+Urged by Cahn, the player banishes the entity and briefly passes through the Order's headquarters, uncovering its origins as an ancient religious sect that has long suppressed anomalous knowledge.
+They discover the "Sun Disk", an alien reply to the Voyager Golden Records, which had been intercepted by the Order.

-Empowered by the Sun Disk, the player enters the Residence Sector, frozen solid after the Gatekeepers opened a portal to flee with the Dark Lens.
-Amid glacial ruins and frozen survivors, the player discovers the Lens suspended in a vast void where the Gatekeepers prepare their escape.
-There they learn their own assignment to GATE was diverted by the entity posing as Dr. Cahn.
-Passing through portals, the player glimpses alternate futures of GATE, including an apocalyptic wasteland and a technologically advanced timeline.
+Empowered by the Sun Disk, the player enters the Residence Sector, frozen solid after a portal opened above linked to a frozen world.
+Amid glacial ruins and frozen survivors, the player discovers the Dark Lens suspended in a vast void where the Gatekeepers prepare their escape and learn that Dr. Cahn attempted redirected the player to him for the rest of their induction to the Cascade facility.
+Passing through portals, the player glimpses an alternate future of GATE, an apocalyptic wasteland and a technologically advanced timeline.
 The path leads to a polar island near South Georgia, where the player confronts the Wayseeker.
 After its defeat, the entity summons a massive perforation, releasing the energy of thousands of Anteverses onto Earth.
-After the finale, Dr. Cahn reveals himself as a servant of the Wayseeker, admitting he engineered the entire sequence of events to bring about the world's end.
+After the finale, Dr. Cahn reveals himself as a servant of an unknown master.